bhagyeshrathi07/AutoML/README.md

 ## 🧠 How It Works

 ### The Resource Monitor
 Standard ML libraries do not report hardware usage.
-This project uses a custom Context Manager (`backend/monitor.py`) that spawns a background thread alongside the model training.
+This project uses a custom Context Manager (`backend/monitor.py`) that spawns a background thread alongside the model training to snapshot system stats.

+### Dynamic Visualizations

+The backend calculates the Confusion Matrix and ROC Curve points for every trained model and sends this raw data to the frontend.
+The React frontend renders these using `Recharts`.
+When a user changes the sorting criteria (e.g., prioritizes "Lowest CPU"), the charts instantly redraw to reflect the performance of the new "Best Model."

+### Dynamic Model Saving

+When the pipeline runs, it serializes every trained model into the `backend/models/` directory using `joblib`.
+This allows the frontend to request a specific model file based on the user's sorting preference.

 ```python
 # Example logic